ghrgriner/progress-tiles/README.md

 2. A larger example using the 'hat' tiles.
 Again, see `LICENSE.txt` for the license and attribution information.
 This example defines 656 tiles.
    The exact number displayed depends on the cropping, but the maximum is probably about 550 tiles entirely shown.
-To run this example, set `TILE_FILE_NAME=tilings/hat/hat2_tiling.txt` in `show_progress.py` and rerun.
+   Set `TILE_FILE_NAME=tilings/hat/hat2_tiling.txt` for this example.
 3. An example where tiles in a honeycomb pattern change from shades of red to shades of green.
-This example consist of 90 tiles.
-To run this example, set `TILE_FILE_NAME=tilings/general/honeycomb_tiling.txt` in `show_progress.py` and rerun.
+   Set `TILE_FILE_NAME=tilings/general/honeycomb_tiling.txt` for this example.
+4. An example using Smith-Myers-Kaplan-Goodman-Strauss monochiral Tile(1,1) tiles [2].
+   This image could be updated to replace the polygons with 'spectre' tiles.
+   Set `TILE_FILE_NAME=tilings/spectre/monochiral_tile_1_1_tiling.txt` for this example.

-Screenshots of the examples can be found [on the wiki](https://github.com/ghrgriner/progress-tiles/wiki/Examples), although for point (1), we currently only have screenshots for the 'hat' tile.
+Selected screenshots of the examples can be found [on the wiki](https://github.com/ghrgriner/progress-tiles/wiki/Examples).

 # Running the Program